 Borrowers who receive FHA loans must also purchase mortgage insurance.
 You have a few options available for doing this.
 You can choose any of the following:

 - Pay the full amount of the mortgage insurance premium in one lump sum payment up front.

 - Finance the payment into the mortgage (you will pay considerably more for the insurance with this method).

 - Make monthly payments, outside of your mortgage payment, for the full monthly amount.

-Finally, you must have the home appraised by an FHA-approved appraiser and the home must be deemed to meet certain conditions in order to qualify for an FHA loan.
-These conditions are generally related to the home's structural soundness and value.
+Finally, the home must be appraised by an FHA-approved appraiser, and the home must meet certain conditions to qualify for an FHA loan.
+These conditions are generally related to the home’s structural soundness and value.

 What are the Key Features of FHA Loans?